 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-- Prepare the broth: Combine chicken broth and saffron in a medium saucepan.
-Bring to a simmer and keep it warm over low heat.
-Do not boil.
+Combine chicken broth and saffron in a medium saucepan.
+Bring to a simmer and keep it warm over low heat, but do not boil.

-- Sauté the chorizo: In a large paella pan, or a very large skillet, heat 2 tablespoons of oil over medium heat.
+In a large paella pan, or a very large skillet, heat 2 tablespoons of oil over medium heat.
 Add chorizo to the skillet, sauté for 3 minutes, stirring occasionally.
-Remove from skillet and set aside.
+Remove from the skillet and set aside.

-- Cook the chicken: Add chicken to the skillet and cook for 5 minutes, or until lightly browned and cooked.
-Season with salt and pepper to taste.
+Add chicken to the skillet and cook for 5 minutes, or until lightly browned and cooked—season with salt and pepper to taste.

-- Add rice; cook for 2 minutes, stirring constantly.
+Add rice and cook for 2 minutes, stirring constantly.

-- Stir in hot chicken broth, cooked chorizo, lemon juice, paprika, and 2 tablespoons olive oil; mix to combine.
-Reduce heat to medium-low and bring to simmer.
+Stir in hot chicken or paella broth, cooked chorizo, lemon juice, paprika, and 2 tablespoons olive oil; mix to combine.
+Reduce the heat to medium-low and bring to a simmer.

-- Cook the rice: cook, for 10 minutes, or until the rice has absorbed most of the broth and almost tender.
+Cook (uncovered) for 10 minutes, or until the rice has absorbed most of the broth and is almost tender.
 Scatter snap peas over the rice.
-Reduce heat to low, cover with foil or a lid, and cook for 5 minutes.
+Reduce the heat to low, cover with foil or a lid, and cook for 5 minutes.

-- Add the shrimp: After 5 minutes, arrange shrimp and roasted red pepper strips over the rice, cover and continue cooking for 5 minutes, or until the rice is tender.
+After 5 minutes, arrange shrimp and roasted red pepper strips over the rice, cover, and continue cooking for 5 – 8 minutes, or until the rice is tender.
 Remove from heat and let stand, covered, for 10 minutes.

 Quick Recipe Notes